Skip to main content

 When I create a graphic I aim at bringing together meaning, clarity, and beauty, asking myself many questions along the way: What’s the key message?
 Is it clear enough?
 Would an annotation or a better title make it even clearer?
 Is the chart a standalone object that can live outside the main article?
 Is there a better chart type I could try?
 Are colors readable?
 Is the graphic aesthetically pleasing?
 And, probably most important of all: Do I need a chart at all or would a paragraph of text be a better option?

 We loved Anna's talk at Unwrapped!
 You can find her on X or LinkedIn.
-To learn more about other great speakers, visit our conference website.
+To learn more about the conference and other great speakers, visit our blog.

 Portrait of Lisa Charlotte Muth